 Continue through into Wigan on the B5376 (Northway) and then turn right onto the B5375 (Parsonage Way) and the Thomas Linacre Centre is 300 metres on your right.

 - Car Parking

 Car parking is available on a Pay and Display basis.
-It applies to all cars parks and includes disabled areas.
 The cost is:

 Up to 30 minutes drop off Free

 Up to 1 hour £1.50